Abstract nonlinear evolution inclusions of second order with applications in visco-elasto-plasticity: Proof of the main result

-\begin{rem} We can also allow a nonsmooth energy functionals $\calE^2$ by regularizing the energy functional using the $p$-Moreau--Yosida regularization and then passing to the limit as the regularization parameter vanishes.
-In that case we have to impose convexity, a growth condition as well as time independence of $\calE^2$.
-We refer to \cite{Bach20DNEI} where this case has been executed in the case where the principal part of the operator acting on the solution is linear.
-Since this can be done in the exact same way as in \cite{Bach20DNEI}, this will not be considered here. \end{rem}
+\begin{rem} It is feasible to consider nonsmooth energy functionals $\calE_t^2$ by regularizing the energy functional using the $p$-\textsc{Moreau--Yosida} \cite{Bach23GMYR} regularization and then passing to the limit with the regularized functional and its \textsc{G\^{a}teaux} derivative as the regularization parameter vanishes.
+In that case, we have to impose a growth condition and a time independence of $\calE^2$.
+We refer to \cite{Bach25DNEI} where this case has been executed in the case where the principal part of the operator acting on $u'$ is linear.
+This will extend our result to evolution inclusion with two multi-valued operators.
+Since this can be done in the exact same way as in \cite{Bach25DNEI}, this will not be considered here. \end{rem}

-\begin{section}{Applications} In this section, we want to apply the abstract result developed in the previous sections to a concrete examples.
-First, we discuss in detail some physically motivated example to illustrate the strength of the theory.
+\begin{section}{Applications} In this section, we want to apply the abstract result developed in the previous sections to concrete examples.
+First, we discuss in detail some physically motivated examples to illustrate the strength of the theory.